AguaClara/high_rate_sedimentation-DEPRECATED/High Rate Sedimentation Spring 2018 Report Draft One.md

 Balwan (2016) explored the effect of the length of tube settler on effluent turbidity.
 As indicated in his report, increasing the length of tube settlers increased the percentage of turbidity removed (defined as percentage change between influent and effluent turbidity).
 With tube settlers in 45 degrees inclination angle and 60 cm length, turbidity removal was measured to be 80 percent.
 However, his experiments only had three length variables (40cm, 50cm, 60cm) and the effluent of longer tube settlers were unknown.

 The Fall 2017 High Rate Sedimentation team experimented with varied sedimentation tank geometries in an attempt to find a configuration that allowed for stable floc blankets.
 They were unsuccessful; however, they found that they could not reestablish floc blankets mid experiment, and that headloss increased as the experiment progressed.
 This led to their floc accumulation hypothesis.
-This hypothesis suggests that coagulent sticks to the inside of the flocculator tubing, reducing the effective dosage of coagulent.
-The 2018 spring team began by testing this idea.
+This hypothesis suggests that coagulant and flocs sticks to the inside of the flocculator tubing, reducing the effective dosage of coagulant and reducing the effective diameter of the tubing.
+The Spring 2018  team began by testing this idea.

  <div class="alert alert-block alert-danger">
 The term "floc accumulation hypothesis" makes it seem like the coagulant is sticking to the flocs/particles rather than the tubing?